apigeecs/apigee-jsc-debug/README.md

 Webstorm does not require a custom build, simply invoke the built in node executor for the debug script.

+## Security Thoughts

+Think twice about putting trace files into a repository.
+We include them in our sample as a means of demonstrating the framework, but consider that tracefiles have a wealth of implementation details including API keys, target credentials, and the like.

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.